Do you have any Q and A sessions on ZOOM? Yes!Join our mailing list to get the Zoom Link (we will send the day before):

 Should I combine and do two sessions?
 How does that work?
 We often see our students attend multiple sessions.
 In terms of the kitchen, attending multiple sessions gives students the chance in the second session to sometimes try new recipes, and sometimes try recipes again to deepen their skills.
 It’s all about taking students from right where they are uniquely to where they want to go, being uniquely extraordinary.
 Multi-session residential students get to stay in the same room and often get a new roommate for the second session.
 And they can stay over with us between sessions for free; they can also go home over that Saturday night if they choose.

 I love cooking, but I’m not good enough (at all) to think about competing on TV for Chopped Jr. Is this program too advanced for me?
 No not at all.
 Many of our high school cooking students are newbies, fresh, and they aren’t mad experienced in the kitchen.
 They just love to cook.
 That is all that is required of our students, that they love to cook and love food and all of that.
 We have and accept all skill levels.
 We divide up into small subsets and groups so each set of students can be challenged and learn at their own ability.
-We have been scouted by talent scouts for these shows in years past, in NYC, and we hope for the same in campusLA and campusATX this summer!
+We have been scouted by talent scouts for these shows in years past in NYC, and we hope the same for all of our other locations!

 Who will my roommate be?
 What is my room like?
 Is the dorm nice?
 Roommates are matched by age and geography.
 We mix international students with American students to maximize socialization.
 Staff live on the same floors as students to provide maximum supervision.
 In our high school cooking camp, for the dorms we go for luxury, safety and proximity to the best in each host city…. not ‘big name’ schools with so-so dorms or so-so schools with so-so facilities!